tinuzz/wp-plugin-trackserver/README.md

 ## What are the available shortcode attributes?

-* track: track id or 'live'
+* track: one or more track IDs, separated by commas, or 'live'.
-* width: map width
+* width: map width, default: 100%.
-* height: map height
+* height: map height, default: 480px.
-* align: 'left', 'center' or 'right'
+* align: 'left', 'center' or 'right', default: not set.
-* class: a CSS class to add to the map div for customization
+* class: a CSS class to add to the map div for customization, default: not set.
-* markers: true (default) or false (or 'f', 'no' or 'n') to disable start/end markers on the track
+* markers: true (default) or false (or 'f', 'no' or 'n') to disable start/end markers on the track.
+* continuous: true (default) or false (or 'f', 'no' or 'n'), for lack of a better word, to indicate whether multiple tracks should be considered as one continuous track.
+The only effect this has, at the moment, is that intermediate start markers are yellow instead of green.
 * gpx: the URL to a GPX file to be plotted on the map. 'track' attribute takes precedence over 'gpx'.
-Markers are disabled for GPX files.
-* color: the color of the track on the map, default comes from Leaflet
+* color: the color of the track on the map, default comes from Leaflet.
-* weight: the weight of the track on the map, default comes from Leaflet
+* weight: the weight of the track on the map, default comes from Leaflet.
-* opacity: the opacity of the track on the map, default comes from Leaflet
+* opacity: the opacity of the track on the map, default comes from Leaflet.

-Example: [tsmap track=39 align=center class=mymap markers=n color=#ff0000]
+Example: [tsmap track=39,84,live align=center class=mymap markers=n color=#ff0000]

+## I used the shortcode but the map doesn't show

+Trackserver tries to detect the usage of the [tsmap] shortcode to prevent unnecessary loading of the plugin's JavaScript.
+In some circumstances, for example, if your page setup is complex and uses multiple loops, the detection could fail.
+In such a case, use this shortcode in the main post or page to force loading the JavaScript:

+[tsscripts]

 ## What is live tracking?